fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"How much time I'll be_ short stuff?" said Joshua on a little higher voice _"People don't took me seriously before and now they'll take me even less seriously: I look like a little elf kid!"_

 Eileen looked to him for some moments and then said: _"You have a point, Jiminy, but you are not totally right.
 People didn't took you seriously in the past because you were either young and less experienced.
 And now, looking like a little elf, maybe they'll never take you seriously.
 However,"_ she emphatizied _"think on the glass half-full: your powers are more useful on this way: when people don't take you too much seriously, they let their guard down, and with this you can use your_ Pretty Please! _with more chances of being successful.
-And your other capabilities, like_ Bellax Analytica _or your powerful mind or_ Blue Fairy _are useful, no matter how your appearance are.
+And your other capabilities, like_ Bellax Analytica _or your powerful mind or_ Blue Fairy _are useful, no matter how your appearance are."_ she said

+_"But...
+About the others..."_ she said meekly

+_"Hey, Joshua.
+You_ grew _aside us: you were a full-fledged hero with 11, with us!
+We all know how powerful you are, and how skillfully you grew, and how competent you turned yourself on your job.
+We all know that you are really competent, elf ears or not."_ said Eileen _"I don't think anyone in our team would take you down because you look now like a cute elf, and take this as a cumpliment."_ she said, when Joshua looked comtemptuosly for her.

+_"Looks like I'll be always a Pooh Bear for you, right?"_ he pouted

+_"You silly bear."_ she giggled _"You'll be always the same Joshua I got in the Zurich airport and was dressed into Disney clothes.
+Hey, I think what can help you.
+And we'll have a "_